 “How do you mean?”
-Zach asked in a calm and measured tone.
-Despite Alan's tears, Zach had been around drunks that tended to be much more weepy.
+Zach asked, his tone calm and measured.
+Despite Alan's tears, Zach had spent time around drunks that tended to be much more weepy.

 “It's just too much all at once.
 Everything I felt came back again.
 About being there.
 Those weeks in Fallujah.
 All those deaths.
 Having to kill to stay alive,” Alan groaned.
 “What kind of way to live is that?”

-“Ain't no way I liked living enither,” Zach told him.
-“But you did what you had too.
+“Ain't no way to live,” Zach told him.
+“But you did what you had to.
 We all did.
 Objectives, man.
 Not optional.
 But you should let go of the guilt.
 Leave that for the politicians and the high command.”

 His fear and guilt had ridden through him, much of it chased out somehow by the power of trip.
 It was a strange feeling, albeit a good one.
-Like some kind of force too big for his soul to contain had tunneled its way through him, like pushing one’s head through a tee-shirt collar a size too small, leaving behind a stretched ring that would never shrink its way back down.
-But that was okay, in this case, Alan felt.
+Like some kind of force too big for his soul to contain had tunneled its way through him, like pushing one’s head through a tee-shirt collar a size too small, leaving behind a stretched ring that would never shrink back down.
 Like something’s opened in me that never should’ve been closed.
-He had been made to feel vulnerable and powerless, but in that vulnerability, had begun to feel connected to the energy, the life that surrounded him.
+He had been made to feel vulnerable and powerless, but in that vulnerability, he had begun to feel connected to the energy, the life that surrounded him.

 “What is?”
 Zach asked.
 “Not sure everything you might think or feel on those mushrooms is real, dude.”

 “No, it’s this feeling,” Alan said.
 “Like…like I’m not alone in my head.
 In what my body’s feeling.
 There’s this connection, this energy that vibrates through everything.
 And it’s not that this vibration isn’t real.
-It’s just that sometimes it’s hard for us to feel Guess these mushrooms help.”
+It’s just that sometimes it’s hard for us to feel.
+Guess these mushrooms help with that.”